danielepiccone/ng-pageslide/readme.md

 ps-custom-left (optional) = custom CSS for panel left (only applicable in 'left', 'top' or 'bottom' panels) ps-custom-right (optional) = custom CSS for panel right (only applicable in 'right', 'top' or 'bottom' panels)
 ```

+* these options make assumptions about the layout, will set body positioning to absolute

 ### Changelog